abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/2-deploy-java.md

 ---
-title: Install Java on Microsoft Azure Virtual Machine with Cobalt 100 (Arm64) Processors
+title: Install Java on Microsoft Azure Virtual Machine
 weight: 4

 ### FIXED, DO NOT MODIFY